-Clara Davidson, 8th grader at Valley Preparatory School and founder of Q.T.
-Wellness, shares her experience as a recipient of our Federation’s Los Angeles Jewish Teen Initiative (LAJTI) The Julie Platt Teen Innovation Grants (TIG).
+Clara Davidson (they/them), 8th grader at Valley Preparatory School and founder of Q.T.
+Wellness, shares their experience as a recipient of our Federation’s Los Angeles Jewish Teen Initiative (LAJTI) The Julie Platt Teen Innovation Grants (TIG).
 These awards offer prizes up to $1,500 to empower teens to explore something they are passionate about and turn their ideas into reality.
 With these awards, we support and encourage teens to take risks, be creative, and experiment.

 What was the most impactful part of being a Teen Innovation Grants recipient?

 My relationship with my mentor Marlee Goldshine — she has taught me so much about taking care of myself and others and how to implement acts of loving kindness into the work that I do.
 I am grateful for our partnership as mentor and mentee.

 How will you take what you learned from your experience and implement it in future endeavors?

 I plan to further develop Q.T.
 Wellness into a larger branched organization and teen resource.
 At Q.T.
 Wellness, our goal is to break the stigma that self-care is selfish.
 Q.T.
 Wellness is an organization for LGBTQ2SIA+ youth.
 We help teens develop a relationship with their mental, physical, and emotional wellness through an accepting community, providing wellness resources, and connecting teens to wellness role models.
 Our programming is inspired by Jewish tikkun olam values.
 I look forward to implementing my newfound dedication, work/life balance awareness, and people skills into my future endeavors.